It’s autumn! Pumpkins are ripe and plentiful … and Halloween is just around the corner.

 Whilst we may think of pumpkins primarily as Jack-o-Lanterns, there are many delicious recipes for the flesh – that bit many people throw away when pumpkin carving!

-With Halloween just round the corner, here are a few recipes for you to try for yourselves.
+With Halloween just around the corner, here are a few recipes for you to try for yourselves.

 Candied Pumpkin Dessert with Walnuts (Kabak Tatlısı)